FireZinx/Gleaming/README.md

 The project integrates a 3D frontend with a full-stack backend, providing authentication, session management, and real-time functionality.
 Users can explore a fully modeled apartment and navigate between the living room, kitchen, bedrooms, and bathroom through smooth, animated camera transitions.

+This project is availabe to view on https://firezinx.github.io/Gleaming/

 <img src="./Image-Sample.png" alt="Gleaming apartment preview" width="600">